mozilla/DeepSpeech/README.md

 Pre-built binaries that can be used for performing inference with a trained model can be installed with `pip`.
 Proper setup using virtual environment is recommended and you can find that documented [below](#using-the-python-package).

-Once installed you can then use the `deepspeech` binary to do speech-to-text on an audio file:
+Once installed you can then use the `deepspeech` binary to do speech-to-text on an audio file (currently only WAVE files with 16-bit, 16 kHz, mono are supported in the Python client):

 ```bash
 pip install deepspeech